Creedence Clearwater Revisited: History

 The band was formed in 1995.
 Stu Cook bought a house in Lake Tahoe near Doug Clifford's home and the two began regularly jamming and decided to form a band, despite Clifford considering himself retired at the time.
 Cook said "We never really had any intention of playing for the public, but a friend wanted to promote a couple of concerts.
 We got talked into it, but didn't know how it would go over."
 The duo contacted John Fogerty "out of courtesy" to invite him to reunite with them but Fogerty, who at the time was refusing to play Creedence music, declined the offer.

 In 1996, the group increased the scope of their reunion, playing 190 shows over the course of the year before slowing to 100 and settling on 75 annual performances for around 15 years at the behest of Clifford.
 As the group passed their 20th anniversary, their annual touring dates were reduced to around 50.
 The band has toured North America, South America, Australia, New Zealand, Europe and Asia.

 In 1997, John Fogerty sued Creedence Clearwater Revisited, saying that the band name confused the American public and led them to believe that John Fogerty was a part of the new band.
 The court agreed, and an injunction prevented the new band from using the name Creedence Clearwater Revisited any longer.
 The band changed its name to Cosmo's Factory, a name it had earlier considered and the name of the original band's 1970 album.
-The band appealed the ruling, and the U.S. Ninth Court of Appeals overturned the injunction, stating that there was no evidence that people were confused to led led to believe that Fogerty was associated with the new band.
+The band appealed the ruling, and the U.S. Ninth Court of Appeals overturned the injunction, stating that there was no evidence that people were confused and led to believe that Fogerty was associated with the new band.
 The band immediately changed its name back to Creedence Clearwater Revisited.

 In 1998, the band released Recollection, an album composed of live versions of Creedence Clearwater Revival songs.
 Recollection was certified Platinum by the RIAA in 2007.

 In September 2017, Clifford ruled out any chance of Cook and himself reuniting with Fogerty, stating "It would have been great 20, 25 years ago.
 It's way too late now."

 In April 2019, Clifford and Cook said they would disband Creedence Clearwater Revisited and retire from touring following a farewell tour later that year.

-The decision appeared to have been reversed, as the band then continued to tour into the following year, with international performances in 2020 in New Zealand and Mexico.
+The decision appeared to have been reversed, as the band continued to tour into the following year, with international performances in 2020 in New Zealand and Mexico.
 They then announced that further touring was "suspended due to the COVID-19 pandemic".
-As of February 2022, the band has not performed since February 29, 2020, when they were in Aguascalientes, Mexico (at Isla San Marcos, La Soberana Ama 2020).
+The band has not performed since February 29, 2020, when they were in Aguascalientes, Mexico (at Isla San Marcos, La Soberana Ama 2020).